gaps-closure/gaps-closure.github.io/docs/Java/05-04-constraintmodel.md

 array[FunctionEntry]     of set of ClassFields:  methodsFieldAccess;
-% array[FunctionEntry]     of set of ClassInstanceFields:  methodsFieldAccess;
-% array[FunctionEntry]     of set of ClassStaticFields:  methodsFieldAccess;

-% From the input model we need to know fields to class
-% In the input model we must have:
-    % Enumeration of classes
-    % Enumeration of fields
-    % Relationship of fields to classes
-    % Whether a field is an instance or class field
-    % Enumeration of methods
-    % Relationship of methods to classes
-    % Whether a method is an instance or a class method
-    % Inheritance Relationship between classes
-        % Is immediate parent-subclass relationship
-        % Is ancestor successor relationship
-        % Implementer to interface relationship

 %%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%
 % Containing Class for PDG Nodes, Containing Function for PDG Nodes, Endpoints for PDG Edges, Indices of Fucntion Formal Parameters